awsdocs/amazon-connect-admin-guide/doc_source/flow-control-actions-distributebypercentage.md

 A number between 1 and 100, inclusive, chosen randomly\.
 Comparisons are supported, but they must be a chain of NumericLessThan comparisons, with each subsequent comparison checking the previous value, plus the percentage that is desired to go down this next action, and no Comparison comparing a value larger than 100\.

 ## Errors<a name="distributebypercentage-errors"></a>
 + NoMatchingCondition if no Condition matches\.
-This is the default option in the contact flow editor\.
+This is the default option in the flow editor\.

 ## Restrictions<a name="distributebypercentage-restrictions"></a>